 The final touch is a pair of ski goggles.
 I have clear ones since I ride at night also.
 I don’t have to deal with my glasses fogging up when I stop at traffic lights, and my eyes stay warm.
 And they only cost $25-$30.

-The Rest of the Body
+The Rest Of The Body

+OK, your head, hands, and feet are warm, let’s get to the rest of you.
 I start with a Thermax zippered turtleneck sweater and bib shorts.
-The zipper in the turtleneck serves a a great temperature regulator.
+The zipper in the turtleneck serves as a great temperature regulator.
 The bib shorts cover my back when I’m in the cycling position.
-Mine are ladies bibs and also cover the chest for additional warmth.
+Mine are ladies’ bibs and also cover the chest for additional warmth.

 For cold but dry days I’ll add a pair of leg warmers before my outer bib tights.
 If it’s wet I’ll use my Gore-Tex bib rain pants instead of the leg warmers.
-I don’t want to overdress, and I do still want to be able to move.
-I carry the ones I’m not wearing, since I never know when the weather may change.
+I don’t want to overdress, and I still want to be able to move.
+I carry the ones I’m not wearing since I never know when the weather may change.
 I then add a rain jacket with underarm zippers.
 Opening and closing these will also regulate the temperature very well.

-I purchased a new winter jacket last year from Performance that I really like.
+I purchased a new winter jacket last year from Performance that I like.
 There are lots of similar ones available now.
 Browsing through REI and EMS, we’ve found 6-8 different models.
 I prefer models with removable hoods.
 It is Gore-Tex, has a mesh liner, underarm zippers, and extra zippers to add a fleece vest – and it doesn’t look like cycling clothing, so I can wear it for other outdoor activities like x-country skiing, hiking, etc.

 The Gore-Tex rain pants I have are from REI.
 They are a bib model, with very little elastic at the waist, and zip closures at the feet.
-I find myself hoping for a torrential rain storm to give these two pieces a real workout!!
+I find myself hoping for a torrential rainstorm to give these two pieces a real workout!!

-BTW, while bibs are really handy for staying warm, it does take a little extra time to get in and out of them at bathroom stops, but for the added comfort, I don’t mind.
+BTW, while bibs are handy for staying warm, it does take a little extra time to get in and out of them at bathroom stops, but for the added comfort, I don’t mind.

 I also carry (and wear if needed) a wool or Polarfleece sweater or vest.
-If I have a mechanical problem or a flat, and will be outside for long, not riding and generating heat, I want additional layers against the cold.
+If I have a mechanical problem or a flat and will be outside for long, not riding and generating heat, I want additional layers against the cold.
 I have mentioned that I carry several things, so I should also mention that I have either a large trunk bag or small panniers on my bike in the winter.
 Better to be prepared than cold and miserable.
 If the temperature rises, I also want a place to discard excess clothing.

 By Pamela Blalock.
 Reprinted here on the ICEBIKE site with permission.